 Mental Health Resources in Beaumont, Texas

 Thankfully, there is some good news from all of this.
 Because of the worsening state of mental health in the city, officials have taken notice and recognized the need for improvement.
-As the government allocates more funds to combat the issue, more organizations open their doors in the area to people who are in need of mental health care.
+As the government allocates more funds to combat the issue, more organizations open their doors in the area to people who need mental health care.
 Renowned institutions such as the Baptist Beaumont Behavioral Health Center dedicate their resources to servicing the community with a focus on mental health.
-The Spindletop Center is another mental health clinic that offers services to both adults and youths in need.